mattjr/syntheticcv/readme.md

 	./install.sh

-after running the script you should have the four executables
+after running the script you should have the three executables

-	/usr/local/bin/povray
 	/usr/local/bin/megapov
 	/usr/local/bin/motionfield2
 	/usr/local/bin/vlpov_project

+and a symbolic link
+	/usr/local/bin/povray